 I have previously tried to get pro-level photographs using an affordable handset and the results were outstanding.
 A smartphone is very likely something you are already spending good money on, so maybe try to upgrade and buy one of the best camera phones around instead of spending extra money on a standalone camera.

-We currently recommend the Google Pixel 4.
+The Android Authority team currently recommends the Google Pixel 4.
 We have put it through our tests and it is currently the best camera phone you can get.
-We even have a comparison between the Pixel 4 and the best current smartphone cameras for you to check out.
+Check out this comparison between the Pixel 4 and the best current smartphone cameras for more details.

 Now that you are ready to embark on this photography adventure with the best camera for beginners, we want you to make sure you have the necessary tools for learning the fundamentals of photography.
 Check out the links below for a series of educational photography articles.